Cape Town – A new ‘pearl white’ freshwater crab species has been discovered in the ‘forgotten’ Eastern Cape forests of South Africa.

-The crab, which shimmers in the presence of light, was collected from under stones found in small streams which flow towards the coast.
+The freshwater crab, which shimmers in the presence of light, was collected from under stones found in small streams which flow towards the coast.

 Like a divorced couple who still share the same house, the two related [but genetically distinct] populations are sympatric because they exist in the same geographic area and thus frequently encounter one another without breeding.

 In a sense Daniels was lucky to have discovered the specimen with its striking colour difference compared to its counterpart, P. sidneyi.

 In recent times and particularly with invertebrates, such discoveries, where the scientist has a clear morphological difference as a ‘lead’ for identifying a potential new species, are rare.

 In Daniels’ line of work he often encounters ‘cryptic species’ where animals which are similar to the human eye are genetically very different.